Matcha Shortage & Price Surge in Japan 2025 – What's Really Happening?

 Tip: Your chances of receiving a positive supplier response improve when you demonstrate awareness of current market conditions, avoid unrealistic turnaround requests, and communicate with the politeness and clarity that are central to Japanese business culture.

-Contact us — our bilingual team is happy to help.
+Our bilingual team in Japan is happy to help.